 Visitor Information

-Peterborough is located on the Trent-Severn Waterway in the heart of the Kawartha Lakes tourism region.
-We are in a unique position to offer our out-of-town guests a variety of family-centered enterainment and cultural experiences.
+Peterborough is located on the Otonabee River and the Trent-Severn Waterway in the heart of the Kawartha Lakes tourism region.
+We are in a unique position to offer our out-of-town guests a variety of family-centered entertainment and cultural experiences.
 Our vibrant downtown, with the marina, boardwalk, parks, art gallery, movie theatres, live theatre, shopping and restaurants galore, is just the beginning.

 Any member of the Peterborough City Soccer Club would be delighted to give you some tips and point you in the right direction.